overmet15/Pixel-Gun-Plus-Launcher/README.md

 If you want, you can fork the launcher and/or make custom version of it.

+## Useful info:
+- Did you know that you can change theme with -theme=*ThemeName* argument? try it out!
+-
 Links:
 - [Pixel Gun Plus Website](https://pixelgun.plus/)